-Before Victoria legalised Voluntary Assisted Dying in 2017, Prof Phillip Parente held very strong views about medical assistance to die.
+Before Victoria legalised voluntary assisted dying in 2017, Prof Phillip Parente held very strong views about the issue.

 “I was against it.
 I'm a Roman Catholic, it's always been integral in my life.
 My wife’s name is Mary and my son’s name is Joseph,” he laughs.

 Prof Parente is director of cancer services at Eastern Health in Melbourne.
 He sees his work as more than just a job.

 “It's a place where I think I can be the complete doctor.
 I get to see someone at the beginning of their diagnosis, and go through them with the whole journey, through all their successes, their challenges.
 And when one of my patients dies, I don't see it as a failure.

 "If I've made that journey better, painless, and with dignity, I consider that I've done my job.”